Topics Map > Course Design > Course Content

 • Identify content as “© 20XX The University of Wisconsin System Board of Regents” when appropriate.

-• Instruct students to follow appropriate use of copyrighted materials, particularly when content is publicly available.
+• Instruct students to use copyrighted materials appropriately, particularly when content is publicly available.

 • Recognize that placing content on a non-UW-Madison application or service may constitute “publication” of intellectual property and may inhibit the publication of work through other means.

-Most Terms of Service will include a statement that tells you whether you retain ownership.
-Some will also state that while you retain ownership, they reserve some right to use your content in some way for some time.
+Most Terms of Service will include a statement on whether you retain ownership.
+Some will also state that while you retain ownership, they reserve some right to use your content for some time.
 Look at this statement and determine whether you are comfortable with it.
-It is a good idea to provide a copyright statement on your content to be explicit as to who the copyright owner is.
+It is good to provide a copyright statement on your content to clarify who the copyright owner is.
 Be aware that most Terms of Service have clauses that spell out what they will do in the case of a copyright infringement.
-In some cases, accounts will be frozen or deleted with little or no notice until the issue is resolved.
+Occasionally, accounts will be frozen or deleted with little or no notice until the issue is resolved.
 For a student, this can be a significant risk.

 Comply with regulations and campus policies

-• Ensure that records can be retrieved from the non-UW-Madison application or service provider, if necessary.
+• Ensure that records can be retrieved from the non-UW-Madison application or service provider.
 All UW-Madison business records are subject to public records law, regardless of where they are stored.

 • Ensure that university records are retained according to the departmentally-defined records retention schedule.